 Whether you like it or not, agree or disagree, society today is addicted to video.
-In-car cameras, and body cameras can be the life-line to save officers accused of excessive force or improper actions (as they have done numerous times).
+In-car cameras and body cameras can be the life-line to save officers accused of excessive force or improper actions (as they have done numerous times).
 We highly recommend you take steps to record your interactions with citizens, even if your department does not provide the equipment.
-Here are some sunglass options that are affordable.

 Details of the PSP Shooting

 In November of 2017 Pennsylvania State Police (PSP) Trooper Seiple stopped a speeding motorist on Pennsylvania Route 33, a 4-lane divided highway.